lucaberbenni/markov_simulation/README.md

 ---

-This project is a simulation of customer behavior in a supermarket.
-It aims to model how customers move through different locations within the supermarket and analyze their behavior patterns.
+This project aims to model how customers move through different locations within the supermarket and analyze their behavior patterns.

 ### Project Overview